alexch/codelikethis/public/lessons/server_side_javascript/hello_node.md

 A *package* file contains information about how to build and run your app.

-In Atom, create a file named `package.json` and fill it with this:
+In Code, create a file named `package.json` and fill it with this:

 ```json
 {